-In pursuing sorcery together for most of their lives, these Crystal Sages have both mastered the art of crystallization.
-Rather than a magic staff, their sorcery catalyst is a crystal ball, which fittingly resembles the Prism Stones created at the Duke’s Archives in DS1.
+In pursuing sorcery together for much of their lives, these Crystal Sages have both mastered the art of crystallization.
+Instead of a magic staff, their choice of sorcery catalyst is a crystal ball, which fittingly resembles the Prism Stones created at the Duke’s Archives in DS1.
 And true to their name, the twins employ crystal sorceries, some of which are their own unique invention.
-Aside from Crystal Hail, at least one has mastered teleportation and cloning spells through the power of crystals.
-It might seem odd that their crystal magic mimics the flame arts performed by Pinwheel in DS1, but it is not that unusual upon closer inspection.
+Aside from Crystal Hail, they have also mastered teleportation and — at least in the case of one — cloning spells through the power of crystals.
+It might seem odd that their crystal magic mimics the flame arts performed by Pinwheel in DS1, but it proves to not be that unusual upon closer inspection.

 The Sage’s Coal is a white magic flame compatible with gems of both the crystal and blessed variety.
-Such source flames were previously used in the creation of the gods’ holy weapons by the Way of White in DS1, so the Crystal Sages are using similar forging fires for their crystal magic.
-This makes the magic power they crystallize a derivative of the Anor Londo’s divine power, which is consistent with the implications behind the Crystal Ember that Seath created in DS1.
+Such source flames were previously used by the Way of White in the creation of the gods’ holy weapons in DS1, so the Crystal Sages are using similar forging fires for their crystal magic.
+This makes the magic power they crystallize a derivative of Anor Londo’s divine power, which is consistent with the Crystal Ember that Seath created in DS1.
 Since the Sages’ power originates from the white dragon’s research, it is no surprise that they also crystallize the same derivative of sunlight magic along with moonlight magic.
 And thanks to the light of fire’s dominion over time and thus space, their crystals too are able to manipulate those aspects of the universe.
-The end result is a collection of spells that function identically to past holy or fire magics.
+The end result is a collection of spells that function identical to past holy or fire magics.

 Considering that the twins are “elders” (古老) with a lifetime of research behind them, they have been alive for at least the better half of a century.
 And unlike the Hollows they both currently themselves with, neither Crystal Sage is affected by the Hollowslayer Greatsword, so they may not even be Undead.
 In that case, all of their actions can be limited to within recent decades.
 This makes sense since Undead were unlikely to ever be accepted as guests in the Kingdom of Lothric, let alone its Grand Archives.
 Their crystal scrolls are a “secret treasure” of the Lothric library, meaning that the twins have since shared their discoveries with the country’s wise men.
 They weren’t simply archiving the knowledge, either.